-In short, HCP Advanced Analytics – together with mobility and IoT capabilities – is a powerful force for businesses who want to build “agile intelligence” into their organizations and processes and, of course, their relationships with their own customers.
+In short, SCP Advanced Analytics – together with mobility and IoT capabilities – is a powerful force for businesses who want to build “agile intelligence” into their organizations and processes and, of course, their relationships with their own customers.

 Getting started with co-innovation

 In my experience, it’s best to start small but fast, going after the “’low hanging fruit”.
-That’s why we often work with customers using a unique, co-innovative approach combining Design Thinking and Innovation management on HCP.
+That’s why we often work with customers using a unique, co-innovative approach combining Design Thinking and Innovation management on SCP.
 It helps clients get started at a modest but meaningful scale, jointly defining, building and running a Proof of Concept pilot that provides a real-world baseline for deciding the best way forward.